alexiusvdt/template-repo/README.md

 ## Setup/Installation Requirements

 * Clone this repo & navigate to the root directory
+* open a command line prompt
 * install all packages with $npm install
 * build the project using $npm run build
+* start a live server with $npm run start

+dev note:
-* lint js files in src with $npm run lint
+* lint js files in src with $npm run lint (after writing more code)
-* start a dev server with $npm run start
 * run tests with Jest using $npm run test

 ## Known Bugs